Big-Fig/Fediverse.app/README.md

 ### Tests

 * Fedi have unit-tests for Business Logic and Services classes
-* Integration & UI tests not implemented yet
+* Integration & UI tests are not implemented yet

 ### Backlog